 And that doesn’t bode well for their survival, does it?
 So shouldn’t we be gardening for insects and birds just as much as we garden for ourselves?
 For too long, gardening has been almost entirely focused on human desires for a specific floral appearance or fragrance.
 Fortunately, this outlook is beginning to change so that we’re considering the needs of other life forms as equal to our own.
 After all, we share the planet and we all depend on each other.
 If we can’t sustain enough biodiversity in the insect world, the impact on humans could be immense.

 So what can you do?
 Plant a real butterfly garden that provides host plants as well as nectar.
 You’ll be amazed at how many more butterflies you’ll see in your garden within just a couple of years!

-Here’s a good tool to get you started: Using the National Wildlife Federation’s Native Plant Finder, you can find out which plants are the host plants for the butterfly species you’d like to attract to your yard.
+And another good tool you can use is the National Wildlife Federation’s Native Plant Finder, where you can find out which plants are the host plants for the butterfly species you’d like to attract to your yard.
 You enter your zip code and search by butterfly or plant name.
 If you search for the butterfly, it tells you which plants are its hosts, and if you search by plant name, it gives you a list of the butterflies that use that plant as a host for their baby caterpillars.
 It’s a lot of fun, and you’ll be surprised how that knowledge can change how you think about your gardening.

 Thanks for being open to new ideas and for sharing this information with your friends!